sf-mud-turtles-2015/intro-to-rspec/readme.md

 ### What is TDD/DBB?
 - TDD/BDD means we write our spec code before we write production code
 - Red, Green, Refactor cycle
+- We do just enough to make the tests pass, which disciplines us to write code in small, functional pieces

 ### Setting up Rspec
 - RSpec is a gem
 - RSpec is a DSL for testing (as opposed to a GPL like ruby)
+- A DSL is specific to a problem domain

 First, we install the gem.